lineville/utr-cli/README.md

 # 🎾 UTR CLI

 A command line interface for the [Universal Tennis Rating](https://www.myutr.com/) system.
-This tool allows you to quickly lookup UTR players and view their match history.
+This tool allows you to quickly lookup Tennis/PickleBall players and view their match history.

 ## Installation